Awards and honors

 • Improvement of nutrition, elimination of harmful substances, better physiological utilization.

-The funding goal thus serves practice-oriented consumer protection with special consideration of rapid methods and innovative approaches to resource-saving food analysis and the improvement of the nutritional situation through technological advances, including the reduction of undesirable substances.
-Explanations of individual terms can be found in the announcement about the foundation of the Bruno Roßmann Prize in the journal food chemistry 45, No. 5 (1991).
+The funding objective thus serves practice-oriented consumer protection, with particular emphasis on rapid methods and innovative approaches for resource-efficient food analysis, as well as improving the nutritional situation through technological advances, including the reduction of undesirable substances.
+Explanations of individual terms can be found in the announcement about the Bruno Rossmann Prize foundation in the journal food chemistry 45, Issue 5 (1991).

-A group of experts, the Prof. Dr. Mirko Bunzel, Karlsruhe (Chairman), Prof. Dr. Thomas Kuballa, Karlsruhe, and Dr. Katrin Hoenicke, Hamburg.
+A panel of experts consisting of Prof. Dr. Mirko Bunzel, Karlsruhe ( Chair), Prof. Dr. Thomas Kuballa, Karlsruhe, and Dr. Katrin Hoenicke, Hamburg, will decide on the eligibility of the submitted or nominated works for the award.

-Applications and suggestions are requested in electronic form by April 15, 2023 to the chair of the Food Chemical Society - Division in the GDCh, n.buerger@gdch.de.
+Applications and proposals are requested in electronic form by 15 April of every second year to the Chairman of the Society of Food Chemistry - Division in the GDCh, n.buerger@gdch.de.
+The next call for proposals is planned for 2027.

 Josef-Schormüller-Medaille

-The grant is awarded after the evaluation of previous scientific achievements and the use of the grant by the board of directors, which consists of Prof. Dr. Monika Pischetsrieder (Erlangen), Prof. Dr. Tanja Schwerdtle (Potsdam), Prof. Dr. Reiner Wittkowski (Berlin), Dr. Gunter Fricke (Frankfurt) as industry representative and Prof. Dr. Gerd Hamscher (Gießen).
+The scholarship is awarded after an assessment of the previous scientific achievements and the use of the scholarship by the foundation's board, which is composed of Prof. Dr. Monika Pischetsrieder (Erlangen), Prof. Dr. Tanja Schwerdtle (Potsdam), Prof. Dr. Reiner Wittkowski (Berlin), Dr. Gunter Fricke (Frankfurt) as industry representative and Prof. Dr. Gerd Hamscher (Gießen).

-Applications and candidate proposals contain documents about the previous scientific career as well as certificates and information on how the scholarship is to be used.
-These documents, together with the completed and signed application, are to be sent by April 15 with the keyword "Josef Schormüller Memorial Foundation" to:
+Applications or nominations should include documents detailing the applicant's academic career to date, as well as certificates and information regarding the intended purpose of the scholarship.
+These documents, along with the completed and signed application, should be sent by April 15, 2020, under the reference "Josef Schormüller Memorial Foundation" to:

 Prof. Dr. Reiner Wittkowski